imakn0907/SGD_with_decaying/README.md

 This paper studies the relationship between batch size and the iteration and the SFO complexities needed for nonconvex optimization in deep learning with SGD using constant/decay learning rates.
 We show that SGD using a step-decay learning rate and a small batch size reduces the SFO complexity to find a local minimizer of a loss function.
 We also provide numerical comparisons of SGD with the existing first-order optimizers and show the usefulness of SGD using a step-decay learning rate and a small batch size.

 ![Wide28-10-CIFAR10_opttest_N-b](https://github.com/imakn0907/SGD_with_decaying/assets/143669596/60ec582a-75dd-4a3d-979e-d20cd7bc07bc)

+Figure 1: SFOcomplexity needed for SGD with (Decay4), momentum, Adam, AdamW, and RMSProp to achieve a test accuracy of 0.9 versus batch size (WideResNet-28-10 on CIFAR-10)